emacs-helm/helm/README.md

 error either by using `Emacs -Q` or by running the included package script `./emacs-helm.sh` located in the helm directory.

+Helm comes now with a template for filling bugs, when reporting issues, be sure to fill all sections and to run helm from a minimal install as described above to reproduce your bug.

 # Getting help

 [Helm Wiki](https://github.com/emacs-helm/helm/wiki) and